 Final data and interpretations for both surveys were received in July 2018.
 The Company used the results as the foundation for a nine-day field program of reconnaissance - level and detailed geological mapping, prospecting and rock sampling on both the Danbo and Amsel properties, and surrounding area.
 A total of 54 rock samples were collected.
-The Company has received all geochemical data, and work is ongoing to integrate results with the Company's working GIS project data base for Danbo - Amsel.
+A one-week field program of geological mapping and prospecting was completed in August, during which time an additional 28 rock samples were collected.
+The Company continues to synthesize and integrate data from the Danbo and Amsel area for ongoing exploration targeting.